 'Princeton' American Elm is one of the best Ulmus for the classic vase-shaped habit and good resistance to both Elm leaf beetle and Dutch Elm disease.
+Princeton Elm can serve as a larval host to the Eastern Comma, Mourning Cloak, Question Mark, and Painted Lady butterflies.
+Leaves decay rapidly when compared to other hardwoods like Oaks, Maples, and Hickory.
+They are also high in nutrient content, useful as a soil-building plant where soils are depleted or generally poor.
 Its fast growing upright characteristics were what made our grandfather, William Flemer Sr., select it in the 1920s and the subsequent excellent D.E.D. resistance was a marvelous unexpected bonus.
 Salt and wet site tolerant.

 'Blue Jay' Highbush Blueberry produces delicious fruit in June and July, making it a mid season Blueberry.
 The delicate waxy bell-shaped flowers are white and are attractive to pollinators in May.
 The fall color of Vaccinium 'Blue Jay' is bright shades of red and orange, and the winter twigs are also attractive as cut branches.
 Plant with another cultivar for good fruit production.